 The next morning, we went on a City Walk with our Icelandic guide, Martin, and a sizeable group of tourists from all around the world.

-Note: The walking tour is free, but donations are encouraged.
+Side note: The walking tour is free, but donations are encouraged.

 Our comprehensive walkabout gave insight into the Icelandic culture and background stories of important sites.
 Our tour was concluded at around 2pm, with this sunset.